 The most common is by bus from El Calafate.
 There are 1 or 2 buses per day, taking 4 hours.

 Two companies run this service : CalTur and Chalten Travel.

 Second solution : you can come from Villa O'Higgins in Chile (southern end of the Carretera Austral) by boat (once to twice a week) across Lago O'Higgins.
 Then hike for 25 kms and take a second boat on Lago del Desierto.
 From there, there is an evening bus to El Chalten.
 All details on this incredible crossing : Cruce VOH a El Chalten.

-As far as accomodation is concerned, there are several youth hostels and camp sites in town.
-One I can recommend that offers both beds and camp grounds is El Refugio, located on the main street (6$ per night and per bed / 2$ per night and per person in tent).
+As far as accommodation is concerned, there are several youth hostels and campsites in town.
+One I can recommend that offers both beds and campgrounds is El Refugio, located on the main street (6$ per night and per bed / 2$ per night and per person in tent).

 Kitchen facility and hot shower included in the bed price.

 Loma del Pliengue Tumbado is part of the Parque Nacional Los Glaciares.